aryankargwal/cap-bot/README.md

 ```

 ## Steps for Development
-- [ ] Making GUI using ElectronJS.
+- [.]
+Making GUI using HTML CSS .
-- [ ] Add a python script to tap into external camera.
+- [.]
+Add a python script to tap into external camera.
-- [ ] Finishing the Image Captioning Model.
+- [.]
+Finishing the Image Captioning Model.
 - [ ] Make the Search Module.
 - [ ] Sort the backend.
 - [ ] Add some ease of access methods.(secondary)